moldyn/Clustering/README.md

 for a modern computer with a high number of fast cores or even multiple CPUs, OpenMP parallelization is sufficiently fast.
 -->
-Computationally demanding functions are parallelized using OpenMP.
+Computationally demanding functions are parallelized using CUDA or OpenMP.

 # Documentation
 All options are well documented and may be viewed by 'clustering -h'.